 A double down trading strategy might be somewhat similar to a scale-in trading strategy.
 For example, if you are buying Amazon you might not use all your capital on the first buy but have additional capital on the sidelines if Amazon’s price drops further.
 However, the difference is that a scale-in strategy is a planned course of action, while a double down strategy rarely is.

 Is the double down the same as the Martingale strategy?

-While the double-down trading strategy may look similar to the Martingale strategy, they are not the same.
+While the double-down trading strategy may look similar to the Martingale trading strategy, they are not the same.
 In the double down trading strategy, you add the same position size as the initial losing position, but in the Martingale strategy, you add a larger trade size (double the initial position) after each loss.
 As a result, the Martingale strategy increases your risk substantially more compared to the double-down strategy.